Holiday Storytelling

-In December, I thought it would be fun to apply the 5-minute storytelling process to the major religious holidays and events that occur during the last month of the calendar year.
+In December, I thought it would be fun to apply the 5-minute storytelling process to some of the major religious holidays and events during the last month of the calendar year.
 The inspiration came after being asked to create Christmas prompts.
 I felt it was important to represent as much as I could.
 This is a compilation of everything I created for that series.

-I hope you have an opportunity to talk with the people you love and are able to create new memories in the moments to come.
-These prompts and all the others on the website may help navigate and continue the conversations you start over the course of the year.
-My sincerest hope is that 2020 finds you talking more and listening better than ever before.
+I hope you have an opportunity to talk with the people you love and can create new memories in the moments to come.
+These prompts and all the others on the website may help you navigate and continue the conversations you start over the course of the year.
+My sincerest hope is that this season finds you talking more and listening better than ever before.

 5 Minute Storytelling